bcgov/aporeto-demo-project/README.md

 # Labels

 Labels serve many purposes in the OpenShift Container Platform (OCP).
-By applying labels to pods or routes behavior can be assign or changed.
-In our case, by applying labels will help create an identity for the HS application as a whole as well as its constituent component.
+Applying labels to pods or routes behavior can be assign or changed.
+In our case, labels are used to create an identity for the HS application, as a whole, as well as its constituent component.

 # Application Identity

-We build the identity of our application and components by applying labels at different levels:
+Build the identity of our application and components by applying labels at different levels:

 The first label is attributed to the `Deployment` section of each component in our [app.yaml](openshift/app.yaml) manifest.
 By inserting the label `app: hipster-store` at this level we group all the components into a single application visible in the OCP Web console.